 Gratitude.
 We all know people make mistakes, and when you’ve seen how good they can act, you make excuses for bad behaviour as no one is perfect.
 Their gaslighting of events helps keep you in a trance.
 If they provoke and you react, then you’ve got reactive abuse, which the narcissist will blow way out of proportion as to why everything is your fault, yet with projection and blame-shifting.
 They will play down the part they played or any wrongdoing on their part.
 You can always find evidence of when they are a good person, again causing that inner conflict within your own mind, finding ways to make excuses for the bad and focus in on the good.
 They will do their best to make you feel grateful when they have done something for you.
 Yet make you feel bad if you don’t do something for them.

 Cognitive dissonance, as they play on and exaggerate all their good qualities, refuse to accept responsibility, and they will play down all their bad, gaslighting you with.
 “It wasn’t that bad.
 That never happened.
 If only you’d.
 You’re crazy.” your inner conflict with your own mind causes devastating emotional turmoil.

 Repetition compulsion, performing the same acts of behaviour and never getting different results.
 If you’ve had one toxic relationship and didn’t heal, you might try to fix the past in your present, and you can carry the trauma from one relationship into another.
 Narcissistic people prey on those who’ve had past traumas.

 Guilt, the guilt of walking away, guilt of not trying, then the guilt of splitting up the family, guilt of the past.

 Fear, the fear of the unknown, fear of reactions, fear of what others would think, fear of loss.

-Trauma bonding, the highs and lows of the relationship cause trauma bonding from the high levels of dopamine to the cortisol, you are basically on natural drug fix within yourself.
+Trauma bonding, the highs and lows of the relationship, cause trauma bonding from the high dopamine levels to the cortisol.
+You are basically on a natural drug fix within yourself.